SkrideOne/cx/rust_docs/perfomance_handbook.md

-# Best Practices for High-Performance Rust (Rust nightly 1.90) – 2025 Guide
+# Best Practices for High‑Performance Rust (Rust nightly 1.91) – 2025 Guide

-This manual consolidates current best practices (as of August 2025) for optimising computations written in Rust nightly 1.90.
-It emphasises algorithmic soundness, code quality and maintainability while maximising performance.
+This manual consolidates current best practices (as of August 2025) for optimising computations written in Rust nightly 1.91.
+Nightly 1.91 builds on the features introduced in 1.90: `Vec::with_capacity` now guarantees it allocates at least the requested capacity and is therefore more predictable for pre‑allocation; most `std::arch` intrinsics without pointer arguments are now callable from safe code when the appropriate target features are enabled【684066008670463†L134-L140】; the standard library exposes unbounded shift operations (`unbounded_shl`, `unbounded_shr`) and midpoints for integer types; and strict overflow operations like `strict_add` and `strict_sub` are available behind the `strict_overflow_ops` feature【234936757082562†L1906-L1914】【605246160107921†L1353-L1365】.
+These changes slightly alter performance characteristics and call for updated guidance.
+As always, the manual emphasises algorithmic soundness, code quality and maintainability while maximising performance.
 Each recommended technique is based on published evidence rather than folklore and is compatible with today’s *Best Practice 2025* guidelines for maintainable, secure systems.

 While Rust strives to generate efficient code by default, real-world programs often spend the majority of their execution time in a few hot code paths; profiling and targeted optimisation remain essential.